fbpic/fbpic/docs/source/advanced/boosted_frame.rst

 automatic parameter conversion.
 If it is not the case, you can instead use the :class:`fbpic.lpa_utils.boosted_frame.BoostConverter`, which implements the Lorentz transform formulas for the most common physical quantities.
-Additionally, a function is provided to automatically estimate the required PIC iterations in the boosted frame.
+Additionally, a function is provided to automatically estimate the required PIC iterations in the boosted frame (see :ref:`boosted_frame_speedup`).

 You can see an example of these different methods for parameter conversion in the boosted-frame example script of the section :doc:`../how_to_run`.